Dask array supports most of the NumPy slicing syntax. In particular it supports the following:

 x[[1, 2, 3], [3, 2, 1]]

-Both of these are straightforward to add though.
+This is straightforward to add though.
 If you have a use case then raise an issue.
+Also users interested in this should take a look at

 The normal dask schedulers are smart enough to compute only those blocks that are necessary to achieve the desired slicing.
 So large operations may be cheap if only a small output is desired.